Why Getting Out of Your Comfort Zone Feels So Hard

 The Role of Habit in Keeping You Stuck

-Once a habit is formed, it:
+Once a habit is established, it:

 - Reduces decision-making